valtimo-platform/valtimo-documentation/using-valtimo/access-control/configuring-permissions.md

 ![configuring-permissions-example](img/configuring-permissions.png)

 The image above shows all the permissions that have been configured for `ROLE_USER`.
 Here, permissions can be added, edited and removed.
-Since th list shown here is the full list of permissions for this role, removing a permission from the list and saving it will also result in the removal of that permission in Valtimo.
+Since the list shown here is the full list of permissions for this role, removing a permission from the list and saving it will also result in the removal of that permission in Valtimo.

 ### Permission structure